thejohncotton/savvy-course-materials/Wk1Mod1.md

     2. Sub-item
 4. Item four

+**Below you see a way to create a horizontal rule**
 ---

-[I'm a link to a web page!](http://www.google.com)
+**Below you see a way to create a link to a web page** [I'm a link to a web page!](http://www.google.com)

+**Below you see a way to add an image from a web page**
 ![alt text](https://i.imgur.com/81qyN1y.jpg)

+**Below you see a way to add an image from your local directory**
 ![local photo](assets/profile.png)
 ```

 #### EXERCISE 3

 1. Now it's time to format haiku.txt with Markdown!
-Let's `mv` `haiku.txt` to a new file called `haiku.md` with the command `mv haiku.txt haiku.md`
+Let's move `haiku.txt` to a new file called `haiku.md` with the `mv` command: `mv haiku.txt haiku.md`
 2. Create a title for your haiku and format it as a header with `#`
-3. Italicize the first two lines with `* *`.
+3. Italicize the first two lines with `* *`
-4. Italicize and bold the last line with `*** ***`.
+4. Italicize and bold the last line with `*** ***`
-5. Create a horizontal rule after the haiku using `---`.
+5. Create a horizontal rule after the haiku using `---`
-6. Create a list of authors as an unordered list using `+ `.
+6. Create a list of authors as an unordered list using `+ `
 7. Find a relevant photo online and insert it using the syntax `![ ]( )` (see the Markdown above for full syntax)

 ---

 ### Developer Accounts

 There are a number of different online services that help us be productive.
-Here are three that we'll use for this class.
+Here are three that we'll use for this class:

 #### Slack
 All of our communication will go through the class-specific Slack channel!
 Please sign up for an account (if you haven't already) and download the slack client for your OS through your package manager.